Nathan Hale High School

 Seniors:

-Senior SPREE tickets are on sale now!
-Tickets are on sale for a limited time for $175.
-Checks made payable to NHSPREE can be dropped off at the SPREE mailbox in the mail office.
+Senior SPREE tickets are on sale for $250!
+Checks made payable to NHSPREE can be dropped off at the SPREE mailbox in the main office.
 Please write your student’s name on the check.
 Tickets can be purchased online by clicking here!
-Please consider making a donation or paying the full price of $250.
+Please consider making a donation.
 Email nhspree@gmail.com with questions.

 Volunteer/Learning Opportunities: